influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 <img src="/img/chronograf/1-6-template-vars-time-dropdown.png" style="width:100%;max-width:549px;" alt="Dashboard time selector"/>

-If using relative times, it represents the time offset specified in the dropdown (-5m, -15m, -30m, etc.) and assumes time is relative to "now".
+If using relative time, this variable represents the time offset specified in the dropdown (-5m, -15m, -30m, etc.) and assumes time is relative to "now".
-If using absolute times defined by the date picker, `v.timeRangeStart` is populated with lower threshold.
+If using absolute time defined by the date picker, `v.timeRangeStart` is populated with lower threshold.

 ```js
 from(bucket: "telegraf/autogen")